-Training and instruction take place at the Institution's campus and/or off-site, designated training facility.
-Classroom and field training may take place in separate locations, as deemed necessary to accommodate local resources and conditions.
+Training and instruction take place at the campus and/or off-site designated training facility.
+Classroom and field training may take place in separate locations as deemed necessary to accommodate local resource and conditions.
 For example, classroom and/or lecture training may take place in a classroom/lecture environment and/or a field/lab environment.
-The number of students per class range from eight to thirty students.
-Generally, classes will receive orientation training as a single group; however, the Institution may deem it appropriate to divide the class size into smaller units.
-Training may take place in a variety of academic environments including but not limited to lecture, hands-on, field, site, and lab.
+Generally, classes will receive orientation training as a single group; however, HEC may deem it appropriate to divide the class size into smaller units.
+Training may take place in a variety of academic environments including but not limited to lecture, hands-on, field site, and lab.

-Faculty are experienced and qualified in each of their respective areas of study.
+Faculty are experience and qualified in each of their respective areas of study.
 Faculty are encouraged to utilize teaching techniques to meet course objectives.
 Teaching strategies may vary with each instructor.
 Field training is structured where students are organized in groups.
-Maximum student to instructor ratios is as follows: Classroom Instruction - 30:1, and field instruction - 12:1.
+Maximum student to instructor ratio is as follows: Classroom Instruction - 30:1, and Field Instruction - 12:1.
 The normal training day runs approximately ten hours with a lunch break.
-Variations in training schedules may occur due to major holidays, weather conditions, or other unforeseen circumstances.
+Variations in training schedules may occur due to major holidays, weather conditions, or unforeseen circumstances.